Is Distilled Water The Same As Boiling Water

 The main difference between distilled and boiling water is that distilled water is free of all impurities while boiling water will still contain some level of dissolved minerals or contaminants.
 In addition to this, distilled water has a much lower pH level than boiling water which can affect its taste and smell.
 Boiling also causes some loss of oxygen in the liquid while distillation does not have this effect.
 Finally, boiling is much faster than distillation which makes it more convenient for use in everyday life.

-See also Is Boiled Water Distilled
+See also Is Distilled Water Safe To Drink Mayo Clinic

 Advantages of Distilled Water Over Boiling Water